Published on September 11, 2017

 - Maintain well-defined incident resolution processes.
 When a cyber attack is detected, quick analysis and mitigation is the key to reducing any impact.
 Threats that are allowed to go undetected and unresolved for extended periods of time result in crippling cyber incidents.
 By maintaining, communicating and training on the procedures in case of an attack, the healthcare organization can minimize the damage of the attack and turn the incident into a non-material event.

-The Securonix Patient Data Analytics solution offers a user behavior analytics based solution to help organizations automatically establish a baseline for normal patient and employee activities and identify malicious patterns.
+The Securonix solution offers a user behavior analytics based solution to help organizations automatically establish a baseline for normal patient and employee activities and identify malicious patterns.
 The machine learning approach reduces manual effort, helps identify real threats, and assists with HIPAA and other healthcare compliance reporting.
-With the Securonix Patient Data Analytics, the solution combines both security and privacy alerts to provide complete visibility into a healthcare organization risk posture.
+The Securonix solution combines both security and privacy alerts to provide complete visibility into a healthcare organization risk posture.